gzachariadis/Windows-10/README.md

 <br>
 <div>This took me a while to compile, work on, and test, so feel free to leave a star if you felt it's useful or helped you in any way.</div>

+## Requirements

+- Microphone Compatibillity

+- StreamDeck Compatibillity

+- Chocolatey/Scoop Compatibillity

+- NVIDIA Driver & Control Panel

 ## Components

+This is a list of the components, I have sucessfully removed from Windows 10 Pro N as of the latest release of this project, based on the Requirements of this project.
+Any Notes and Issues I faced under this configuration, are documented under this file.

 ## Windows Features

 ## Language Packs

 ## Drivers

+This is the list of the Drivers used Sucessfully under This Configuration for my current Hardware.
+Hardware List can be found below.

 ## Registry Tweaks